cubicap/Jaculus-dcore/docs/getting-started.md

 ## Creating and running TypeScript programs

-Create a new TypeScript project, from the template provided at ((TODO)).
+Create a new TypeScript project.
+Examples for ESP32 are available at [GitHub](https://github.com/cubicap/Jaculus-esp32/tree/master/ts-examples).

 Compile the project to JavaScript: